 11He came to his own, and his own did not receive him.

-12But those who received him, to them he gave power to become sons of god, especially to those who believed in his name,
+12But to those who received him he gave power to become sons of god, especially to those who believed in his name,

 13those who are not of blood, nor of the will of the flesh, nor of the will of man, but born of god.

-14And the word became flesh and lived among us, and we saw his glory, a glory like that of the firstborn of the father, full of grace and truth.
+14The word became flesh and lived among us and we saw his glory; a glory like that of the firstborn of the father, full of grace and truth.

-16And of his fullness we have all received, grace for grace.
+16Of his fullness we have all received grace for grace.

-18No man has ever seen god; but the firstborn of god, who is in the embrace of his father, he has declared him.
+18No man has ever seen god, but the firstborn of god who is in the embrace of his father has declared him.

-20And he confessed and did not deny it; but he declared, I am not an anointed.
+20He confessed and did not deny it, but he declared: I am not an anointed.

-21Then they asked him again, What then?
-Are you Elijah?
-And he said, I am not.
+21Then they asked him again: What then, are you Elijah?
+He said: I am not.
 Are you a prophet?
-And he said, No.
+He said: No.

 24Those who were sent were from the Pharisees.

-25And they asked him, saying to him, Then why do you baptize if you are not an anointed, nor Elijah, nor a prophet?
+25They asked him, saying to him: Then why do you baptize if you are not an anointed, nor Elijah, nor a prophet?

-33Yet I did not know him; but he who sent me to baptize with water said to me, The one on whom you see the spirit descending and resting, he is the one who will baptize with the holy spirit.
+33Yet I did not know him, but he who sent me to baptize with water said to me: The one on whom you see the spirit descending and resting is the one who will baptize with the holy spirit.

-36and he looked at Jesus while he walked, and said, Look, the lamb of god.
+36He looked at Jesus while he walked and said: Look, the lamb of god.

-37And when he said it, 2 of his disciples heard it; and they went after Jesus.
+37When he said it 2 of his disciples heard it, and they went after Jesus.

-39He said to them, Come, and you will see.
-And they came and saw where he stayed, and they remained with him that day; and it was about the 10th hour.
+39He said to them: Come and you will see.
+They came and saw where he stayed, and they remained with him that day; it was about the 10th hour.

-42And he brought him to Jesus.
-And Jesus looked at him and said, You are Simon, son of Jonah; you are called Stone.
+42He brought him to Jesus, and Jesus looked at him and said: You are Simon son of Jonah; you are called Stone.

 44Now Philip was from Bethsaida, the city of Andrew and Simon.

-47Jesus saw Nathanael coming to him and he said of him, Look, truly, an Israelite in whom there is no guile.
+47Jesus saw Nathanael coming to him and he said of him: Look, truly, a son of Israel in whom there is no guile.

 What was John trying to tell us?
 That Jesus will attend a wedding on the 14th day.
 What wedding?
 In this prophetic sense his own.
 Lets turn to look at the days in the first chapter of John.